* German 10-year yields dip near record lows

 LONDON, June 26 German Bund yields edged towards

-all-time lows on Thursday amid geopolitical tensions and a
+all-time lows on Thursday as a weakening growth outlook for the

 "The power of the ECB is very high, and the fact they can

 come with unlimited support to peripheral markets is still

 making investors scared of taking short positions," said

 German 10-year yields dipped 2 basis points to hit 1.24

 percent, nearing the all-time lows of 1.13 percent seen in the

 summer of 2012, at the height of the euro zone debt crisis, when